 When answering the question, why use BIM you need to take a step back and fully understand the meaning behind it.
 Many people will argue that BIM is a misnomer.
 “Building” BIM is not exclusively used for buildings, it is also used for infrastructure such as bridges, railways, roads, etc. so this is not entirely accurate.
 “Information” probably the most fitting of all three words covers one of the most critical parts of BIM which is the information and data that is stored in your model.
-And “Modelling”, while this is a key area it doesn’t cover all of what is involved on a typical BIM job.
-Areas like management, processes and communication are equally as important to the success of a BIM job.
+And “Modelling”, while this is a key area, it doesn’t cover all of what is involved in a typical BIM job.
+Areas like management, processes, and communication are equally as important to the success of a BIM job.

 image: BIM Process Diagram, provided by Autodesk, based on IPD (Integrated Project Delivery) developed by AIA (American Institute of Architects).